basketry/basketry/README.md

 Generate service-oriented code from popular API definition languages.

+See the [project wiki](https://github.com/basketry/basketry/wiki) for a complete set of documentation and articles.

 ## Quick Start

 The following example converts a "Swagger" doc into Typescript types: